akserg/angular.dart.material/README.md

 ### Ripples

-This is part of the Material Design for Bootstrap project and is a plain JavaScript script which creates the ripple effect when clicking on the specified elements.
+This is part of the Material Design for Bootstrap project and is a Dart script which creates the ripple effect when clicking on the specified elements.
-At the moment RipplesJS does not have its own repository but it will probably have one in the future.

 You may want to set a custom color to the ripples of a specific element, to do so write: